 Attorney Scorers are attorney volunteers who evaluate student and team performance and score individual rounds of the Mock Trial Competition.

-As in past years, the San Diego County High School Mock Trial Program will need Attorney Scorers in February 2021 to volunteer to score the first four rounds, as well as the Semi-Finals, of the competition.
+As in past years, the San Diego County High School Mock Trial Program will need Attorney Scorers in January and February 2021 to volunteer to score the first four rounds, as well as the Semi-Finals, of the competition.
 The first four rounds will be conducted virtually using a Zoom platform, so Attorney Scorers must have access to a computer or tablet device, and may attend the competition from the comfort of their office, home, or other convenient location.
 Attorney Scorers are provided guidelines and scoring criteria for evaluating performance and numerically scoring the individual students and the teams.
 The criteria include the quality of the students’ presentations, their grasp of the law and court procedures, and their understanding of the case itself.

-In order to avoid any actual conflict of interest, or the appearance of one, attorneys who have a child or grandchild participating in this year’s competition may not serve as an attorney scorer.
-Also, if an attorney volunteers as a judge, scorer, or advisor during practices or scrimmages for any San Diego County high school team or teams during the competition year, they are ineligible to serve as an Attorney Scorer.
+In order to avoid any actual conflict of interest or the appearance of one, attorneys who have a child or grandchild participating in this year’s competition may not serve as an attorney scorer.
+Also, if an attorney volunteers to judge, score or advise during practices or scrimmages for a San Diego County high school team or teams during the competition year, they are ineligible to serve as an Attorney Scorer.
 Also, before registering as an Attorney Scorer, volunteers are asked to carefully peruse the list of high schools and coaches so they can identify any such schools or persons with whom they have a relationship and wish to avoid judging the team affiliated with that school or person.